By Damon Cali

 It is critical to understand that we are talking about annealing case necks only.
 The rest of the case is work hardened during manufacturing and left that way on purpose.
 It must be strong enough to contain the pressures of firing, and annealing any part of the case except the neck is potentially dangerous.
 Do not do it.
 Under no circumstances should you let the case body get anywhere near 700 degrees.
 If you do, the case is ruined, and should be crushed and discarded.
 You cannot anneal brass in an oven!
 You will ruin it.
 You must use another method, like a torch or possibly some sort of inductive heater that applies the heat locally to the neck area only.
 Some have suggested dipping case necks in molten lead (which melts very near 700 degrees depending on the alloy).
 This works in theory, but in practice, it's not such a hot idea.
 Spattering, sticky lead, and the fact that lead is a dangerous poison make this not such a good idea.
 Torches are by far the most commonly used heat sources for annealing.
 They're cheap, relatively easy to use, and do the job well.

 How do you tell how hot the brass is?
-Use a temperature indicator like Tempilaq.
+You can use a temperature indicator like Tempilaq.
 Tempilaq is a special sort of "paint" that is designed to melt at a very specific temperature.
 Get some and use it.
 Use some 450 degree Tempilaq on the case body to make sure it does not overheat, and use some 700 degree Tempilaq on the neck to make sure it reaches the required temperature.
-It's not worth the risk of guessing.
+It's not perfect, but you will at least get a data point at 700 degrees.
+Once you get a feel for the temperatures involved, you'll likely find that the Tempilaq is not needed, but it's a good way to get your bearings.

 So annealing brass in practice simply involves heating the neck of the case for a few seconds until it hits the required temperature.
 That's it.
-There are several machines on the market that make that process easier, but I have yet to try one.
+There are several machines on the market, including the popular Bench-Source model, that make that process easier and more consistent, but I have yet to try one.
+Recently, we've also seen some induction based machines come on the market, which is nice since they don't use flame.

 Notice that there was no mention of quenching the brass.
 To anneal brass, all that is required is heat and time.
 Once you have allowed the structure of the brass to transform, it's done.
 You can cool it as slowly or as quickly as you like and it won't matter.